jquery/learn.jquery.com/page/events/triggering-event-handlers.md

 In order to trigger a native browser event, you have to use [document.createEventObject](http://msdn.microsoft.com/en-us/library/ie/ms536390%28v=vs.85%29.aspx) for < IE9 and  [document.createEvent](https://developer.mozilla.org/en/DOM/document.createEvent) for all other browsers.
 Using these two APIs, you can programmatically create an event that behaves exactly as if someone has actually clicked on a file input box.
 The default action will happen, and the browse file dialog will display.

 The jQuery UI Team created [jquery.simulate.js](https://github.com/eduardolundgren/jquery-simulate/blob/master/jquery.simulate.js) in order to simplify triggering a native browser event for use in their automated testing.
-Its usage is modeled after jQuery&rsquo;s trigger.
+Its usage is modeled after jQuery's trigger.

 ```
 // Triggering a native browser event using the simulate plugin